MHickey2/Wannabe-Healthy/TESTING.md

 ----
 ## Responsive Testing<a name="responsivetesting"></a>

    I regularly tested the responsiveness of the site using Google Chrome Developer tools, information on this can be found [here](https://developer.chrome.com/docs/devtools/).
 I also used Window Resizer and a Responsive Design Tester Application available in the Google Chrome Store.
-I also used the Am I responsive site to test the site and the image is below:
+I also used the Am I responsive site to test the site and the image below is from that Testing:

    <br/>